Skip to main content

 Option

--p, --project<project>Specifies the target project directory.
-If not specified, searches and executes under the current directory.
+-p, --project<project>Specifies the directory of the target project.
+If not specified, it searches the current directory and its subdirectories.

 -c, --config<config>Specifies the build configuration.
 Specify Debug or Release.
-If not specified, it is Release.
+If not specified, it defaults to Release.

--o, --output<output>Specifies the storage folder for the created package.
-If not specified, it will be ndpackages.
+-o, --output<output>Specifies the folder to store the created package.
+If not specified, it defaults to ndpackages.

--d, --copydir<copydir>The created package will also be copied to the specified folder.
+-d, --copydir<copydir>Copies the created package to the specified folder.

-When executed as follows, it will search for all extension projects (.csproj) in the current directory and below, build and package them.
+Executing the following will search for all extension projects (.csproj) in the current directory and its subdirectories, build them, and package them.

 c:\myproject\src> ndext pack

 If the pack command is executed successfully, a nupkg file will be created in the output folder.
-When you open the nupkg file with NuGet Package Explorer, it will look like this.
+Opening the nupkg file with NuGet Package Explorer will show the following:

 info

-The files under the pkgContents folder of the project created with the new command will be placed under samples and templates, respectively.
+The files under the pkgContents folder of the project created with the new command will be placed under profiles, samples, and templates, respectively.

-If you are using Visual Studio, you can set this information in the "Package" tab of the project properties.
+If you are using Visual Studio, this information can be set in the "Packages" tab of the project properties.
 The following information is required.

-Package IDPackageIdA unique name that distinguishes the package.
-Specify it as "MyCompany.SomePackage".
+Package IDPackageIdA unique name to distinguish the package.
+Specify it like "MyCompany.SomePackage".

-Package descriptionDescriptionUsed to describe the package.
+Package DescriptionDescriptionUsed for the package description.
 It can be any string.

-AuthorsInformation about the package creator.
-Enter the company name, etc.
+CreatorAuthorsThis is information about the package creator.
+Please enter the company name, etc.

-You can also set other information for the package by specifying Copyright and PackageProjectUrl.
+You can also set information for the package by specifying Copyright and PackageProjectUrl.

 <Project Sdk="Microsoft.NET.Sdk">